fmitchell259/aboutMe/README.md

 # helloWorld

-In March 2018 I decided to make a complete life change, sell up my small business and embark on a career as a software developer.
+In March 2018 I decided to make a complete life change and embark on a career as a software developer.

 To prepare for this change I took on a tutor in maths and computer science and over the last year and a half have been learning Python and building small systems.